 This is a good example of a simple + clean layout.
-The Higgins Creative uses a lot of whitespace to create this minimalist design.
-There’s nothing distracting and the reader can focus on what’s important.
+The Higgins Creative uses a lot of white space to create this minimalist design.
+Nothing is distracting and the reader can focus on what’s important.

 Colors evoke emotions and each color transports something different to your audience.
 You need to make sure, the colors you pick, reflect your brand and your brand values.
 Red, for example, is associated with energy and passion but also with danger.
 Think stop signs and flashing red lights.

 Fran @freeborboleta gives us an excellent example of using colors.
 She uses one + different shades of it.
 This way she guides the reader through her blog by making important elements stand out.